-Before applying for the Sports study program (Bachelor’s State Examination for Teachers or Master of Education (Erweiterungsfach)) you must have taken the sports entrance examination at a cost of 40 EUR.
+Before applying for a physical education study program teaching degree (Bachelor’s or Master of Education (additional subject)) you must have taken the sports entrance examination for which you must pay a special fee.
 The registration deadline is May 15 of every year.
 Under certain circumstances, you may be exempt from taking the test.
 If so, you must apply for the exemption by May 15.
 The sport fitness test is mutually recognized by all Baden-Wuerttemberg universities.

 Please refer to the Sports entrance examination web page for more details.

 The Master’s study programs come with special admission criteria.
 For the most part, a relevant/subject-related Bachelor’s degree, or an equivalent degree, is only one of several requirements for admission.
 All admissions requirements are controlled by the admission statutes of the individual study programs.
 Depending on the discipline, you must enclose a so-called supplemental application with your regular application.